 Other recent research projects I have been involved in have included the adaptation of an evidence based parenting program for urban African American fathers and an intervention study of trauma treatment for girls in child welfare.

-I joined the Department of Social Policy and Social Work in August 2015.
+I joined the School for Business and Society in August 2015.

 My research interests centre on developmental outcomes for young people in the context of racial and economic inequality.
 I am especially interested in issues related to parenting.